Information about Choosing Your Modules in the School of English and Drama

 In the School of English and Drama we want to make the process of choosing what you study next year as straightforward and clear as possible.
 There are three main parts to the process:

-2. you discuss the modules you’d like to take next year with your Advisor, and visit the student-led Module Fairs on 19 February;
+1. READ THE MODULE DIRECTORY and discuss the modules you'd like to take next year with your Advisor;

-While we work hard to allocate you to the modules you most want to take, it is not always possible for us to do this for all students.
-In particular, the most popular modules become oversubscribed, meaning that not all students are able to take them.
-The English and Drama Module Preferences Form (MPF) allows you to identify a range of modules you’d like to take, distinguishing between your "ideal" and "reserve" preferences.
-Wherever possible, we will then assign you to modules that you have listed as your "ideal" preferences.
-Nonetheless, in some instances you should expect to be allocated to one or more reserve preference modules.
+While we work hard to allocate you to the modules you most want to take, it is not always possible to do so for all students.
+The most popular modules may be oversubscribed, meaning that not all students are able to take them.
+The Module Preferences Form (MPF) allows you to identify a range of modules you’d like to take, and to submit your "ideal" and "reserve" preferences.
+Wherever possible, we assign you to the modules you list as "ideal" preferences.

 Queen Mary centrally timetables all taught modules across the University.
-The timetable will only be generated after students' module registrations have been confirmed in MySIS by academic Schools.
+The timetable will only be generated after students' module registrations have been confirmed by academic Schools.
 In cases of timetable clashes, we may need to revise your module registrations at that stage (the School of English and Drama will contact you by email if that is the case).